Humanae vitae: Latin America

+Responses by individuals

 Cardinal Martini

 In the book "Nighttime conversations in Jerusalem.
 On the risk of faith.", well-known liberal Cardinal Carlo Maria Martini accused Paul VI of deliberately concealing the truth, leaving it to theologians and pastors to fix things by adapting precepts to practice: "I knew Paul VI well.
 With the encyclical, he wanted to express consideration for human life.
 He explained his intention to some of his friends by using a comparison: although one must not lie, sometimes it is not possible to do otherwise; it may be necessary to conceal the truth, or it may be unavoidable to tell a lie.
 It is up to the moralists to explain where sin begins, especially in the cases in which there is a higher duty than the transmission of life."

 Karol Wojtyła

-The future Pope John Paul II (at the time Archbishop of Krakow Karol Wojtyła) asked Paul VI to apply Papal infallibility in docendo (in teaching) to the encyclical, equating it with the authority of a dogma.
+The future Pope John Paul II (at the time Archbishop of Krakow Karol Wojtyła) asked Paul VI to apply papal infallibility in docendo (in teaching) to the encyclical, equating it with the authority of a dogma.
 Paul VI and John XXIII did not.
-Wojtyła himself declared the encyclical part of the ordinary and universal Magisterium of the Roman Catholic Church.
+Wojtyła himself declared the encyclical part of the ordinary and universal magisterium of the Roman Catholic Church.

-Response of Pope Paul VI
+Pope Paul VI

 Pope Paul VI was troubled by the encyclical's reception in the West.
 Acknowledging the controversy, Paul VI in a letter to the Congress of German Catholics (30 August 1968), stated: "May the lively debate aroused by our encyclical lead to a better knowledge of God's will."
 In March 1969, he had a meeting with one of the main critics of Humanae vitae, Cardinal Leo Joseph Suenens.
 Paul heard him out and said merely, "Yes, pray for me; because of my weaknesses, the Church is badly governed."
 To jog the memory of his critics, he also put in their minds the experience of no less a figure than Peter: "[n]ow I understand St Peter: he came to Rome twice, the second time to be crucified", – herewith directing their attention to his rejoicing in glorifying the Lord.
 Increasingly convinced, that "the smoke of Satan entered the temple of God from some fissure", Paul VI reaffirmed, on 23 June 1978, weeks before his death, in an address to the College of Cardinals, his Humanae vitae: "following the confirmations of serious science", and which sought to affirm the principle of respect for the laws of nature and of "a conscious and ethically responsible paternity".